Enhancing the Wilmington/Baltimore Streetscape

 I do not support a $24,000,000 streetscape project.
 On Baltimore, the Sands, Admiral & Sirocco take up a large part of the beach block.
 Other than people staying at the motels, the main reason people use the block is to park to get to the beach & boardwalk.
 The 2nd block is primarily restaurants with mainly parrallel parking.
 The beach block & the 2nd block are lined with trees.
 On the Wilmington Ave, the beach block is primarily restaurants & has 3 parking lots, eg Grotto's.
 The 2nd block is primarily motels with limited parrallel street parking.
 The street is lined with trees and has a Gazebo on the boardwalk, allowing a nice view of the ocean from the street.
 It is important to retain street parking as the primary purpose of these blocks is to park to get to the beach, boardwalk, & restaurants.
 Tax dollars should firstly be spent on maintaining or improving necessary City infrastructure such as stormwater drains.
 Only after tax dollars have been allocated for necessary work should funds be spent on non-essential projects.

-FMK asked 12 months ago
+FMK asked about 1 year ago

 Thank you for your comment.